nat-davydova/smoothScrollTo-concept/README.md

     requestAnimationFrame((currentTime) =>
       animateSingleScrollFrame(animationFrameSettings, currentTime)
     );
-  // check if a callback is passed to the function
+  // check if a on animation end callback is passed
+  // to the `animateSingleScrollFrame` function
   } else if (onAnimationEnd) {
     onAnimationEnd();
   }